Warehouse Market Snapshot

-Rents Continue To Rise
+Rents Continue To Rise in 2021

 Supporting Trends: eCommerce and e-Mobility

-The Major Regions
+Major Logistics Regions in Germany

 The main logistics regions in Germany are Hamburg, Berlin, Hannover, Münster, Bremen, Leipzig, Kassel, Düsseldorf, Frankfurt, Nuremberg, Mannheim, Karlsruhe, Stuttgart, Munich.